 Various photography rules say such things like “use the rule of thirds” and “remember the golden ratio”.
 If you’re still uncertain as to what these mean, just remember this: don’t put it in the middle.
 When subjects are off to the side of a photo, the viewer is drawn in to a more dynamic image.
 Furthermore, this gives the photo a chance to show the subject within its environment, not just alone.

 The best photos are rarely lucky shots.
 Planning ahead is crucial.
 Sometimes you see a scene that’s magical and you grab it.
 However, if you stick around for a little while, or seek out that special subject, your photos will tell a different story.
 Look around for interesting people and follow them until they are in a better place.
 Or, find a spot with ideal lighting and wait for activities to unfold in front of you.
 By working around a scene and a subject, you’re much more likely to capture an amazing shot than if you just wait for a lucky moment.

 No one ever won an award by taking the same photo as everyone else on their tour.
 Go down those narrow back lanes, take the overgrown trail, and run away from the other tourists.

 Looking for more photography advice?
 Check out Michael Freeman’s The Photographer’s Eye: Composition and Design for Better Digital Photos.
-It covers all of the artistic and compositional aspects of photography without getting too technical.
+It covers all of the artistic and composition aspects of photography without getting too technical.
 With beautiful and easy-to-understand photo examples and diagrams, the book explains what separates good photos from great photos in a language that anyone can understand.
-A great read for anyone who wishes to learn more and increase their skills in photography!
+It’s a great read for anyone who wishes to learn more and increase their skills in photography!